 simply a mold.
 If a space in the structure is filled with minerals and

 then the original animal or plant part dissolves, it is called a cast.
 This gastropod is a cast fossil.
+See more on molds and casts near the bottom of the page.

 The question: "What is a fossil?" has a simple answer.
 But as you can see it can be more complicated than that.